 On May 2nd and 3rd, 2016, the first meeting of the representatives that make up the organizing board of the 8th World Water Forum took place in Brasilia.
 The ISC was represented by the attendance of members of the World Water Council and representatives of national and international government bodies.
 There were 46 participants from 20 organizations altogether.
 The participants discussed the parameters and directives for the first pre-Forum meeting, the Kick Off Meeting, scheduled for June of this year.

 The ISC established the bases for the functioning of the five Forum’s Commissions, namely:

-- the thematic process committee, to provide the technical base regarding the theme of water and its various transversal aspects, such as water and energy, economics, food, cities and ecosystems;
+- the thematic process committee, which provides the technical base regarding the theme of water and its various cross-cutting aspects, such as water and energy, economics, food, cities and ecosystems;

 - the political process committee, which guarantees the debate among governmental authorities and parliamentarians;

 - the regional process committee, which discusses the different water resource perspectives of the continents of the world;

 - the Citizens Forum, which will discuss civil society participation in the Forum; and

 - the Sustainability Focus Group, which addresses the perspectives of sustainable water use.

 The World Water Council’s President, Benedito Braga, underscored the important contribution to the progress of the work involved of the support given by Brasilia’s governor, Rodrigo Rollemberg, to the World Forum events: “The World Water Council acknowledges the Governor’s efforts and commitment in regard to water issues and the ISC meeting is of the greatest importance for the success of the Forum”.